 Location and Surroundings

-Situated within the Coskata-Coatue Wildlife Refuge, Great Point Light is nestled amidst pristine sandy beaches, rolling dunes, and diverse coastal ecosystems.
-This area offers visitors a unique opportunity to experience Nantucket’s natural beauty, with potential sightings of various bird species and marine life, including seals basking along the shoreline.
+Situated within the 1,117-acre Coskata-Coatue Wildlife Refuge, Great Point Light is nestled amidst pristine sandy beaches, rolling dunes, and diverse coastal ecosystems.
+The refuge is managed by The Trustees of Reservations and offers visitors a unique opportunity to experience Nantucket’s natural beauty, with potential sightings of various bird species, snowy owls, and seals basking along the shoreline.

 Visiting Great Point Light

-A visit to Great Point Light provides a blend of historical intrigue and natural splendor, making it a must-see destination for those exploring Nantucket.
+A visit to Great Point Light provides a blend of historical intrigue, dramatic engineering history, and natural splendor, making it a standout destination for those exploring Nantucket.

 Getting There